marceloboeira/crowd/README.md

   </p>
 </p>

+## Status

+⚠️  At the moment the project is just a spike, don't take it too seriously.

 ## Motivation

 The project started because of a common usecase for an endpoint (HTTP) to ingest data, where the user on the client side expects to receive a delivery confirmation that the message has been received, yet the response itself doens't matter.